M1ndo/ByPasser/README.md

 # ByPasser
-A Python Script Allow You To Bypass Waf In A Host Or a Demain
+A Python Script Allows You To Bypass Waf In A Host Or a Demain

 ## Installation